roddhjav/apparmor.d/docs/development/structure.md

 Here is an overview of the current children profile:

-1. **`child-open`**: To opens resources.
-Instead of allowing the run of all software in `/{usr/,}bin/`, the purpose of this profile is to list all GUI program that can open resources.
+1. **`child-open`**: To open resources.
+Instead of allowing the run of all software in `/{usr/,}bin/`, the purpose of this profile is to list all GUI programs that can open resources.
 Ultimately, only sandbox manager programs such as `bwrap`, `snap`, `flatpak`, `firejail` should be present here.
 Until this day, this profile will be a controlled mess.